Janne-ro/HRI-Nao-as-Dance-Instructor/README.md

 * Mount the current directory and run the file using Python2

 ## Authors
-This project was created by the following authors
+This project was created by the following authors:
+* Aimee Lin
+* Evgeniia Rumiantseva
+* Janne Rotter
+All authors contributed equally.